Corsinvest/cv4pve-barc/README.md

     enable               Enable backup job from scheduler.
     disable              Disable backup job from scheduler.
     status               Get list of all backups.
-    clean                Clear all backups.
+    clean                Clear all backup.
-    backup               Will backup one time.
+    reset                Remove all snapshots on images specific vm in Ceph. backup               Will backup one time.
     restore              Will restore one time.

 Options:
-    --vmid=string        The ID of the VM, comma separated (es.
-100,101,102), 'all-???' for all known guest systems in specific host (es. all-pve1, all-\$(hostname)), 'all' for all known guest systems in cluster.
+    --vmid=              The ID of the VM, comma separated (es.
+100,101,102), 'all-???' for all known guest systems in specific host (es. all-pve1, all-$(hostname)), 'all' for all known guest systems in cluster.
-    --label=string       Is usually 'hourly', 'daily', 'weekly', or 'monthly'.
+    --label=             Is usually 'hourly', 'daily', 'weekly', or 'monthly'.
-    --path=string        Path destination backup.
+    --path=              Path destination backup.
-    --keep=integer       Specify the number of backup which should will keep, Default 1.
+    --keep=              Specify the number of backup which should will keep, Default 1.
-    --script=string      Use specified hook script.
+    --script=            Use specified hook script.
                          Es. /usr/share/doc/eve4pve-barc/examples/script-hook.sh
     --syslog             Write messages into the system log.
+    --unprotect-snap     Disable protection snapshot, default is protected.
+                         In Proxmox VE 'protected snapshot' cause problem in remove VM/CT see documentation.

 Report bugs to <support@enterpriseve.com>.
 ```